Writing Style Guide

 10 a.m. to 4 p.m.

-titles Italicize books, movies, plays, songs, works of art, courses, lectures, etc.
+titles Italicize newspapers, magazines, books, movies, plays, songs, works of art, courses, lectures, etc.

-™ or ® The trademark and registered symbols are not needed in stories when referring to brand names licensed by the university.
+™ or ® The trademark and registered symbols are not included in stories when referring to brand names licensed by the university.

 Townes Laser Institute